Extension of the Partial Integral Equation Representation to GPDE Input-Output Systems: Notation, PI operators and PIEs

-A Partial Integral Equation (PIE) is an extension of the state-space representation of ODEs (vector-valued first-order differential equations on $\R^n$) to spatially-distributed states on the product space $\R L_2$.
-Mirroring the 9-matrix optimal control framework developed for state-space systems, a PIE system includes is parameterized by twelve 4-PI operators as where $z(t)\in \R^{n_z}$ is the regulated output, $y(t)\in \R^{n_y}$ is the sensed output, $w(t)\in \R^{n_w}$ is the disturbance, $u(t)\in \R^{n_u}$ is the control input, and $\ubar{\mbf x}(t)\in \R L_{2}^{n_x, n_{\hat{\mbf x}}}$ is the internal state.
+A Partial Integral Equation (PIE) is an extension of the state-space representation of ODEs (vector-valued first-order differential equations on $\R^n$) to spatially distributed states on the product space $\R L_2$.
+Mirroring the 9-matrix optimal control framework developed for state-space systems, a PIE system is parameterized by twelve 4-PI operators as where $z(t)\in \R^{n_z}$ is the regulated output, $y(t)\in \R^{n_y}$ is the sensed output, $w(t)\in \R^{n_w}$ is the disturbance, $u(t)\in \R^{n_u}$ is the control input, and $\ubar{\mbf x}(t)\in \R L_{2}^{n_x, n_{\hat{\mbf x}}}$ is the internal state.

-\textbf{No Spatial Derivatives or Boundary Conditions:} A PIE system does permit spatial derivatives -- only a first-order derivative with respect to time.
-The state of the PIE system, $\ubar{\mbf x} \in \R L_2[a,b]$ is not differentiable and consequently, no BCs are possible in the PIE framework.

-Before formalizing the definition of solution for a PIE system, let us note two significant features of this definition.
-First, we observe that PIEs allow for the dynamics to depend on the time-derivative of the input signals: $\partial_t (\mcl T_w w)$ and $\partial_t (\mcl T_u u)$.
-Through some slight abuse of notation, in this paper we will use expressions such as $\mcl T_w \dot{w}$ to represent $\partial_t (\mcl T_w w)$.
-These terms are included in order to allow for PIEs to represent certain classes of PDEs wherein signals enter through the BCs.
+Let us note two significant features of this model.
+First, through some slight abuse of notation, in this paper, we will use expressions such as $\mcl T \dot{\ubar{\mbf x}}$ to represent $\partial_t (\mcl T \ubar{\mbf x})$.
+Second, we observe that PIEs allow for the dynamics to depend on the time-derivative of the input signals: $\partial_t (\mcl T_w w)$ and $\partial_t (\mcl T_u u)$.
+These terms are included to allow for the PIEs to represent certain classes of PDEs wherein signals enter through the BCs.